RIC1903/RIC1903/README.md

 ### 🤵 About Me
 - 😀 A tech enthusiast who always is ready to learn and work on cool stuff
-- 🤓 I love accepting challenges and am a quick learner
+- 🤓 I'm very much interested to work on challenging and complex problems which are purpose driven
-- 🚧 Currently a Research Intern at K7 Computing
+- 🚧 Currently interning as a Software Engineer (Fullstack) @ J.P.
+Morgan Chase
-- 💪 I solve competitive coding problems to improve my problem sovling skills
 - ⚽ I love playing football, video games and watching MKBHD/LTT vids in my free time.

 <br/><br/>